Aliases for AES Gene

 The protein encoded by this gene is similar in sequence to the amino terminus of Drosophila enhancer of split groucho, a protein involved in neurogenesis during embryonic development.
 The encoded protein, which belongs to the groucho/TLE family of proteins, can function as a homooligomer or as a heteroologimer with other family members to dominantly repress the expression of other family member genes.
 Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AES Gene

 AES (Amino-Terminal Enhancer Of Split) is a Protein Coding gene.
-Diseases associated with AES include autoimmune polyendocrine syndrome type 2.
-Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Androgen receptor signaling pathway.
-GO annotations related to this gene include transcription corepressor activity.
+Among its related pathways are Signaling by Wnt and Ectoderm Differentiation.
+Gene Ontology (GO) annotations related to this gene include transcription corepressor activity.
 An important paralog of this gene is TLE4.

 UniProtKB/Swiss-Prot for AES Gene

 Transcriptional corepressor.
 Acts as dominant repressor towards other family members.
 Inhibits NF-kappa-B-regulated gene expression.
 May be required for the initiation and maintenance of the differentiated state.
 Essential for the transcriptional repressor activity of SIX3 during retina and lens development.